 Irresponsible abandonment of products can injure kids, pets and wildlife.
 Return items in their original containers to the: Campbell River Refund Centre 1580 Willow Street 250-287-4224

 • A province-wide end-of-life electronics recycling program is now available to BC consumers and businesses.
-As of August 1, 2007, you can drop off regulated products at designated collection sites without charge, and be assured they will be recycled responsibly.
+You can drop off regulated products at designated collection sites without charge, and be assured they will be recycled responsibly.
 For more information visit: www.electronicsrecyclingbc.ca.

 • Max container size: 20L